SPRING 2024 UPDATE

 What is the effect of the pandemic?

-With many sources of income having dried up for the duration of the pandemic, and schools experiencing closures in long periods of lockdown, many children have entered the workforce for the first time to support their families, commonly making far less than the minimum wage of 13,450 rupees per month (£80.71), or 517 rupees per day (£3.10).
-Many adult workers have not received income for over 12 months and in urban areas are unable to meet rent payments.
+With many sources of income having dried up for the duration of the pandemic, and schools experiencing closures in long periods of lockdown, many children entered the workforce for the first time to support their families, commonly making far less than the minimum wage of 13,450 rupees per month (£80.71), or 517 rupees per day (£3.10).
+Many adult workers did not receive an income for over 12 months and in urban areas were unable to meet rent payments.

 Ram, Development Nepal’s Programme Manager in Sunsari describes the phenomenal year of growth in 2018: